manvalls/ebjs/README.md

 ### High level definitions

-These definitions are constructed on top of other ones previously defined in a synchronous way.
+These definitions are constructed in a synchronous way on top of other ones previously defined.
 As an example, take the following type:

 ```javascript
 function Person(name,gender,age){